Some brides get superstitious before their wedding. Luckily that’s not me.

-Despite these oddities, our wedding went smoothly on that Sunday.
+Despite these oddities, our wedding went smoothly that Sunday.
 On Monday we left for a two-week honeymoon in Greece.

 And when we returned, Federal Express as we knew it was gone.

-Every company truck, plane, package and envelope from the former Federal Express now said FedEx.
+Every company truck, plane, package, and envelope from the former Federal Express now said FedEx.